YiwenLu-yiwen/Forza-Horizon-5-Auction-Buyout-Sniper/README.md

 ## Benefits
 1. Automatically snipe the car with pre-set requirements.
 2. Only need 3 steps to set-up within 10 mins.
+3. This script only needs 40MB memory.

 ## Pre-Requirements
 1. System Requirements: